Skip to contents

 #> // tags: date_onset:date_of_prodrome, date_death:date_of_death, gender:gender, age:age, outcome:inferred_outcome

-If we wanted to undo the above, i.e. remove the outcome tag, we only need set it to NULL:
+If we wanted to undo the above, i.e. remove the outcome tag, we only need to set it to NULL:

 x <- x %>%